yohasebe/monadic-chat/docs/basic-apps.md

 # Basic Apps

 Currently, the following basic apps are available.
 You can select any of the basic apps and adjust the behavior of the AI agent by changing parameters or rewriting the initial prompt.
 The adjusted settings can be exported/imported to/from an external JSON file.

+Basic apps use OpenAI's models.
+If you want to use models from other providers, see [Language Models](./language-models.md).

 For information on how to develop your own apps, refer to the [App Development](./develop_apps.md) section.

 > Click the dropdown to see the recipe file of each app.
 The files are the same as the ones in the `main` branch of the Monadic Chat's [GitHub repository](https://github.com/yohasebe/monadic-chat).